wultra/wultra-docs/docs/tutorials/Authentication-in-Mobile-Apps/Server-Side-Tutorial.md

 ![ PowerAuth Admin - New Application ](./09.png)

-After submitting the new application, you will see the values of app key, app secret, and master server public key.
-Provide your mobile developers with those values.
+After submitting the new application, you will see the values of application key, application secret, and master server public key.
+Provide your mobile developers with those values, so that they can configure their mobile apps.

 ![ PowerAuth Admin - Application Credentials ](./10.png)

+## Mobile App Management via the Internet Banking

+The end user should have an overview of the devices that are activated with his/her account.
+This is usually done by implementing a specific "self-service" section in the Internet banking.
+The goal of such section should be to allow typical administrative tasks, such as:

+- Creating a new activation via an activation code.
+- Listing the current active devices.
+- Blocking or removing an active device.

+The same functionality is usually implemented in the banking back-office application, so that the bank operators can manage mobile devices for their clients.

+### Activation using Activation Code

+The easiest way to activate a mobile client app is using an activation code.
+You can generate a new activation code for a particular user (this is how the user identity is connected with the mobile app) by calling the services published by the PowerAuth Server.

+### Listing Active Devices

+### Block and

 ## Customizing the Enrollment Server